 Be sure to check with your local bank on specific coverage areas.
-There are some exceptions i.e. if you use your Barclays card in one country, there might not be a fee but in another, there may be.
+There are some exceptions, i.e., if you use your Barclays card in one country, there might not be a fee, but in another, there may be.
 Other fees, such as an international transaction or foreign currency fee, may also still apply so double-check before you go!
 Note: Bank of America charges a 3% foreign transaction fee on all withdrawals not in USD.

-Third, get a low fee card.
-I use HSBC as my back up because HSBC has ATMs all over the world and charges only $2.50 USD per ATM transaction when you use a non-HSBC ATM.
-While it’s not as good as zero, its still better than what a lot of other banks charge.
+Finally, you can get a low-fee card.
+I use HSBC as my backup because HSBC has ATMs all over the world and charges only $2.50 USD per ATM transaction when you use a non-HSBC ATM.
+While it’s not as good as zero, it’s still better than what a lot of other banks charge.
 Additionally, Capital One doesn’t charge any withdrawal fees, but you do have to pay any fees charged by the local bank.

-Finally, ask your local bank or credit union.
-Not charging ATM fees has become a widespread practice over the last few years so make sure to ask your local bank.
-Some other banks that don’t charge overseas ATM fees:
+Be sure to ask your local bank or credit union too.
+Not charging fir ATM fees has become a widespread practice so make sure to ask your local bank as they might offer this too.

 The next major fee we need to get rid of is the credit card foreign transaction fee.
-Most credit cards change a 3% fee on purchases made overseas.
+Most credit cards charge a 3% fee on purchases made overseas.
 That can add up since most of us use our credit card for everything.
 It’s become a lot more common for credit cards to have “no foreign transaction fees” so it’s unlikely you’ll have a card that does but be sure to ask.

-Every time you use your card overseas, your local bank coverts the transaction into your local currency for billing purposes and take a little off the top for doing so.
-Thus the official rate you see online is not what you actually get.
-That’s the interbank rate and unless you become a major bank, you’re not going to get that rate.
-All we can do is get as close as we can to that rate.
-To avoid getting on the real losing end of conversion, follow the following tips:
+Every time you use your card overseas, your local bank converts the transaction into your local currency for billing purposes and takes a little off the top for doing so.
+Thus, the official rate you see online is not what you actually get.
+That’s the interbank rate and, unless you become a major bank, you’re not going to get that rate.
+All we can do is get as close to that rate as possible.
+To do so, you need to:

 Use a credit card — Credit card companies get the best rates.
-Using a credit card will get you an exchange rate closest to the official rate, and for this reason I use a credit card whenever possible.
+Using a credit card will get you an exchange rate closest to the official interbank currency rate so avoid an ATM or cash if you can.